Checker Motors Corporation: Volkswagen project

 In March 1977, seven years after the death of Morris Markin, retired GM President Ed Cole and car dealer Victor Potamkin bought into Checker with the intent of re-energizing the company and developing a new, more modern Checker.
-With Cole as chairman and CEO of the company, the plan was to purchase partially completed Volkswagens from VW's new Westmoreland Assembly Plant in Pennsylvania.
-They were going to ship the Volkswagens to the Checker Motors factory in Kalamazoo, cut them in half, insert a section to lengthen the car, raise the roof and then sell the reconfigured vehicles as taxis.
-Less than 90 days after joining Checker, Cole died when his plane crashed near Kalamazoo in May 1977.
+With Cole as President of Checker's taxicab operating company, they planned to purchase partially completed Volkswagen Rabbits from VW's new Westmoreland Assembly Plant in Pennsylvania.
+After shipping the Volkswagens to the Checker Motors factory in Kalamazoo, they would cut them in half and insert a section to lengthen the car, as well as raising the roof, and then sell the modified vehicles as taxis.
+Cole had forecasted that they could sell 50,000 a year, but less than 90 days after joining Checker, Cole died when his plane crashed near Kalamazoo in May 1977.
 In August 1977, the Checker-VW project was introduced in Road & Track magazine.
 The project was scrapped shortly after when it was determined that the Volkswagen was not suitable for taxi service.
+In 2019, a prototype Checker-VW taxi was found in a former dealership in Kalamazoo after being stored there for an estimated three decades.

 X-body project

 In the early 1980s, by way of a series of financial transactions, David Markin monetized CMC.
 Potamkin and Cole's widow were paid out and both exited the company.
 Markin had total control of CMC again and the funds available to produce a new Checker.
-Moving beyond the Rabbit/Golf project, Checker's next attempt at a new taxicab was initiated via a partnership with General Motors' Fisher Body division.
+Moving beyond the Rabbit/Golf project, Checker's next attempt at a new taxicab was initiated via a partnership with General Motors' Fisher Body division and Autodynamics.
 In 1980, General Motors introduced the X-Car line which was a major departure from traditional GM design.
 It was a front-wheel-drive platform with a transverse engine, similar to the BMC Mini concept.
 The new Checker was to be front wheel drive, ironic as this concept was first tested by Checker in the mid-1940s with the Model D project.

-The planned partnership would have Checker purchase Chevy Citation “bodies-in-white” and then Checker would assemble them for taxicab use.
-The project did produce one prototype Citation test mule, but the project was short-lived.
+The planned partnership would have Checker purchase Chevrolet Citation “bodies-in-white” and then Checker would assemble them for taxicab use.
+The project did produce one prototype Citation test mule, but the project was short-lived, and the prototype was destroyed.

-Reported in the July 16, 1981 “Coachman”, Fisher Body's divisional newsletter, GM could not assure Checker a continued supply of Citation bodies for a time period that met Checker's requirements.
-Remember that by 1981, Checker had used the same body for 25 years.
-GM's planned obsolescence policy would exit the Citation by 1985.
-Checker had planned on the Citation/Checker taxicab to be introduced in 1982.
-Clearly, Checker could not afford to spend significant dollars on a design that would be obsolete a mere three years later.